letsencrypt/pebble/README.md

 etc. These endpoints also send `Link` HTTP headers for all alternative root and intermediate certificates and keys.

+The length of certificate chains can be controlled using `PEBBLE_CHAIN_LENGTH`, which has a default and minimum value of `1` (leaf + 1 intermediate).
+For higher values, Pebble will include extra intermediate certificates between the leaf and the root.
+Extra intermediate certificates are *not* exposed via the management interface.

 #### Certificate Status

 The certificate (in PEM format) and its revocation status can be queried by sending